Safeguarding

 Everyone has a responsibility for safeguarding children and young people.

-Within school, our Designated Safeguarding Lead for children is Elisabeth Broers and her DSL deputies are Gary Kench, Emma Rix, Karis Parker and Rachel Warren.
+Within school, our Designated Safeguarding Lead for children is Mrs Emma Rix and her DSL deputies are Gary Kench, Elisabeth Broers and Karis Parker.

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.